José Luís Mena Barreto: Ragamuffins rebellion

 On 20 September 1835, a civil war that became known as the Ragamuffin War erupted in Rio Grande do Sul.
 The rebels, called Ragamuffins, conquered most of the province, including its capital, Porto Alegre.
 On 15 June 1836, Major Manuel Marques de Sousa (a loyalist officer, later made Count of Porto Alegre) retook Porto Alegre by surprise.
 Both soldiers and civilians participated in the town's recapture, and among these was the 18-year-old José Luís.
 Marques de Sousa handed over the command of the loyalist forces to José Luís' elderly grandfather, Army Marshal João de Deus Mena Barreto, the town's highest-ranking officer.
 José Luís joined the army as 1st Cadet in the 2nd Regiment of Light Cavalry.

-José Luís fought in small battles on 30 June and 20 July against Ragamuffins forces besieging Porto Alegre, and he saw action again on 6 September near the town of Capela Grande (today's Viamão).
+José Luís fought in small battles on 30 June and 20 July against Ragamuffin forces besieging Porto Alegre, and he saw action again on 6 September near the town of Capela Grande (today's Viamão).
 In 1837, he fought in further engagements: on 10 January near the town of Rio Pardo and on 25 June and 29 September near Porto Alegre.
 He was promoted to alferes (modern-day second lieutenant) on 28 August 1838.
 On 2 December 1839, José Luís was transferred from the 2nd Regiment to the 3rd Regiment of Light Cavalry and raised to lieutenant (modern-day first lieutenant).

 The imperial forces slowly regained ground, and by the early 1840s, the Ragamuffins were on the run.
 José Luís was promoted to brevet (acting) captain on 7 May 1842, and this commission was made permanent on 23 July 1844.
 After the war ended in March 1845, he was transferred to the 5th brigade and raised to major.
 On 23 December, he was moved to the 3rd brigade.